jibnorge/Vehicle-Performance-Prediction/README.md

 # Vehicle Performance Prediction
 Vehicle Performance prediction using Linear regression SGD method

+## Abstract
+Vehicle performance prediction has become an important area of research due to the growing concern for fuel efficiency and reducing carbon emissions.
+In order to optimize fuel consumption, it is necessary to predict the expected mileage of a vehicle based on various inputs.
+This information can then be used to optimize vehicle design, improve driving efficiency, and reduce environmental impact.

 ## Problem Statement
 Analyse the different factors affecting the mileage of a vehicle and train a model using these features.